Automated SQL Injection Detection

 Why Automation Matters

-Automated tools address these challenges by systematically testing for vulnerabilities at scale.
+Automated tools address these challenges by:

 How Automated Detection Works